eLeMenCy/Midi4J/README.md

     - How to create a small library with native binding *(my first one)*.
     - JNA *(to bind the C/C++ & Java worlds together)*
     - The Alsa and Jack API.
-    - Junit, Exceptions, Javadoc, Markdown, UML etc...
+    - Junit, Exceptions, Javadoc, Markdown, Gradle, UML etc...

 - Discover:
     - Java development under Linux.